aralce/ADS112C04/README.md

 The main ADS112C04 driver is provided by Texas Instruments as an example code:  [code.zip](https://github.com/aralce/ADS112C04/files/7937650/sbam381.zip)

 ## Proposed library
 This repository implements a library for the ADS112C04.
-The carateristics of the driver are:
+The characteristics of the driver are:
 - Full TDD developed.
 - Doxygen comments.
 The interface is declared on ads112c04_api.h.